andres123dev/my-seo-analyzer/README.md

       </tr>
       <tr>
         <th>Description</th>
-		    <td>Script to make a HTTP request for a HTML webpage, analyze the SEO of the response & generate a report in PDF format.</td>
+		    <td>Script to request a HTML webpage, analyze the SEO of the response and generate a report in PDF format.</td>
       </tr>
       <tr>
         <th>Author</th>